bromine1/Obsidian-Notes/README.md

 Most of my notes are written using [Markdown](https://www.markdownguide.org/ "Markdown website and guide").
 One should note that markdown is a widely used language implemented in a lot of different ways.
 The interpreter or writer you use may be different than [mine](https://obsidian.md/ "Obsidian"), even if you are using the same program due to plugins.
 I'll try to keep up a wiki of what I use, but Im not entirely sure how well i'll keep up with it.

+If for some reason you come across this and don't know me personally, Hello!
+This is my first github project, and really a way for me to learn it while sharing my passion for Open Source, seeing as I don't know much code.
+If you have any tips or reccomendation on how I can improve my documentation (or the contents of my notes), please give a feature request in the issues section.

 ---
 # Installation